davidmerrick/quotinator/README.md

 AWS Lambda service, written in Kotlin, that returns a JSON payload containing a random quote from a list of quotes.

+Uses the [Serverless](https://serverless.com/) framework for deployment and provisioning resources.

 Writing this to get more familiar with developing in Lambda with Kotlin.

 Quotes are structured like this: